 13. LEIF

 Why it’s good: LEIF sells home and living products through its branded online store.
-Its hand-drawn style logo, fonts, and design elements give the impression of a brand that’s homey and one of a kind, and manage to combine varied curated goods into a cohesive collection.
+Its hand-drawn style logo, fonts, and digital design elements give the impression of a brand that’s homey and one of a kind, and manage to combine varied curated goods into a cohesive collection.

 What you can steal: